redBorder/redborder-documentation/docs/guides/getting_started/first_steps.md

 # First steps

-redBorder is an Open Source network visibility, data analytics, and cybersecurity Big Data solution that is scalable up to the needs of enterprise networks and service providers
+RedBorder is an Open Source network visibility, data analytics, and cybersecurity Big Data solution that is scalable up to the needs of enterprise networks and service providers

 ## Requeriments